 Read more about the signs and symptoms of the menopause

-If you experience menopausal symptoms before the age of 40, you may be in early menopause, also known as premature ovarian insufficiency.
+If you experience menopausal symptoms before the age of 40, you may be in, what is also known as premature ovarian insufficiency.

 If you’ve had medical treatment that damages the ovaries, such as radiotherapy or chemotherapy, or have had your ovaries surgically removed, you will enter a medically induced menopause.
 Sometimes this can make symptoms more severe than with natural menopause.

-It can help to find a doctor with a special interest in supporting women through the menopause so that you can receive guidance and advice on symptom management and treatments options, including hormone replacement therapy (HRT).
+It can help to find a doctor with a special interest in supporting women through the menopause so that you can receive guidance and advice on symptom management and treatments options.

 How is the menopause diagnosed?